Updated February 7, 2016

 It’s Super Bowl time and once again my beloved Packers are not playing.
-At least they beat the hated Bears to make the playoffs.
 Every year the Super Bowl Indicator is resurrected as a forecasting tool for the stock market.

 This indicator says that a win by a team from the old pre-merger NFL is bullish for the stock market, while a win by a team from the old AFL is a bad sign for the markets.
-Looking at this year’s game, Denver is an original AFL team while Seattle is neither.
-The Seahawks came into existence in the 1970s (post-merger) first as an NFC team, then moved to the AFC, and are now back in the NFC.
-To me this disqualifies them from this “scientific” prognostication tool but what do I know?
+Looking at this year’s game, Denver is an original AFL team while Carolina has been in the NFC since becoming an expansion team in 1995.

 What should you do?

 My suggestion is to enjoy the game, the halftime show, the commercials, and eat plenty of unhealthy food.